dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/trackedEntityInstances/query.json?query=LIKE:scott&ou=DiszpKrYNg8

-You can query on multiple words separated by the the URL character for space which is %20, will use a logical AND query for each
+You can query on multiple words separated by the URL character for space which is %20, will use a logical AND query for each
     word: